Web Analytics

 2 Pytorch to ONNX

-We recommend using the Pytorch exported onnx file instead of the pth file, since the Pytorch do not has a very good model save and load API.
+We recommend using the Pytorch exported onnx file instead of the pth file, since the Pytorch does not has a very good model save and load API.
 You can check TIPS below on how to export models to onnx.

 We currently only support models exported by Pytorch version >=1.0.0, <=1.7.1, no matter it is a pth file or an onnx file exported by torch.onnx.
 The PyTorch version in the toolchain docker is 1.7.1.